List of Catholic bishops in the United States: Metropolis of Pittsburgh for Ruthenians

-The Byzantine Catholic Metropolitan Province of Pittsburgh is a sui iuris metropolia, traditionally linked to the Ruthenian Catholic Church.
-The metropolia consists of four eparchies of the Byzantine Ruthenian Catholic Church and covers the entire United States, with jurisdiction for all Ruthenian Catholics in the United States, as well as other Byzantine Rite Catholics without an established hierarchy in the country.
+The Metropolis of Pittsburgh is a sui iuris metropolitan province of the Ruthenian Greek Catholic Church.
+The metropolis consists of four eparchies and covers the entire United States.
+It's geographic remit also includes the Exarchate of Toronto in Canada.

+The metropolis has ecclesiastical jurisdiction over all Ruthenian Catholics in the United States, as well as other Byzantine Rite Catholics without an established hierarchy in the country.

-Eastern Catholic eparchs whose eparchies are immediately subject to the Holy See
+American eparchies that are immediately subject to the Holy See

 The other Eastern Catholic Churches with eparchies (dioceses) or exarchates established in the United States are not grouped into metropoliae.
 All are immediately subject to the Holy See, with limited oversight by the head of their respective sui iuris churches.